Dec 21, 2024

 Students who do not comply with all communicable disease/bloodborne pathogen requirements and accurately maintain their records in the institution’s clinical tracking portal will be cancelled or withdrawn.

-The Associate of Science in Surgical Technology program curriculum below is offered at the Asheville, Atlanta, Indianapolis, Knoxville, Nashville, Orlando, & Pittsburgh campuses.
+The Associate of Science in Surgical Technology program curriculum below is offered at the Asheville, Atlanta, Indianapolis, Knoxville, Nashville, Orlando, Pittsburgh, and Dallas campuses.

 AS Surgical Technology Curriculum: 95.5 Credits